Loren Blanksma – Chairman

 Sydney Lyons – Education and Outreach Director

-Sydney has a passion for conservation and protecting the Earth’s natural resources.
+Sydney is passionate about protecting the Earth’s natural resources and teaching others to do the same.
 She earned her Bachelor’s Degree in Environmental Science and Pollution Control from Colorado Mesa University.
-Sydney’s background is in environmental education and community outreach.
-She has worked for the National Park Service, the United States Forest Service, and other land management agencies.
-Most recently, Sydney taught environmental education at a science school in Bozeman.
+Sydney’s background is in conservation education and community outreach.
+She has extensive experience working in the field, in laboratories, and under various land management agencies.
 She has a deep love of the outdoors and spends much of her free time exploring the valley.
-Sydney is excited to bring her background to the Gallatin Conservation District and help spread environmental awareness across the county.
+When Sydney isn’t working with the community or planning in the office, you can find her skiing at Bridger Bowl, biking around the Highlands, or walking dogs at Heart of the Valley.

 Leia Miller – Education Specialist